coveo/source.coveo.com/_posts/2016-11-14-coveo-for-sitecore-v4-cloud-road-to-production.md

 ![Coveo for Sitecore Cloud Environment](/images/CoveoForSitecoreV4Cloud/CloudEnv.PNG)

 The diagram above is in a scenario where each developer has access to a unique Sitecore and database farm.
-If all the developers are sharing the same Sitecore, then a simple Coveo organization will be sufficient.
+If all the developers are sharing the same Sitecore, then a single Coveo organization will be sufficient.
 In this case, Coveo for Sitecore needs to be configured according to [the Scaling Guide](https://developers.coveo.com/display/SitecoreV4/Coveo+for+Sitecore+Scaling+Guide).
 I hope this answers a few questions about how to get started with Coveo for Sitecore cloud.